leeclaire156/MERN-Chat/README.md

 * Send message icon on Chat.jsx page from [heroicons](https://heroicons.com/): To find, type in "paper-airplane" in the search bar of heroicons

 * MERNChat icon on Chat.jsx page from [heroicons](https://heroicons.com/): To find, type in "chat" in the search bar of heroicons

+* User icon on Chat.jsx page from [heroicons](https://heroicons.com/): To find, type in "user" in the search bar of heroicons and pick solid icons

+* File icon on Chat.jsx page from [heroicons](https://heroicons.com/): To find, type in "paper-clip" in the search bar of heroicons